ScheerleJo/Macro_Keyboard/README.md

 ## Current status
 Currently there is little progress done.
 The main task is to model and create the hardware of the Keyboard before it can be fully tested.
-Next up is to find a software architecture which handles all the communication between the controller of the Keystrokes connected to the micro-controller and the different functions and programming languages in the layers
+Next up is to fully test the software architecture which handles all the communication between the Arduino and the PC-side.
+Another soon upcoming TODO is starting to test and implement the different functions and communicaation between programming languages in the layers

 ## Developers
 <img src="https://avatars.githubusercontent.com/ScheerleJo"   height="50px" title="Josia Scheerle"/> | [`@ScheerleJo`](https://github.com/ScheerleJo)